 “Steam showers or steam treatments are great to help moisture penetrate your strands.
 And a citrus rinse will also remove build-up and allow moisture into the hair structure.”

-Another easy and effective way to nourish dry and hard water-damaged hair?
+Want another tip for easy and effective hard water hair treatment to nourish your mane?
 “A deep moisturising hair mask once a week.”

 Written by: Iris and Joelle